hansenjohnson/songbook/content/songs/the-night-they-drove-old-dixie-down.md

-Virgil Caine is the name and I served on the Danville train Am              C/G              F           Em      Dm 'Til Stoneman's cavalry came and tore up the tracks again C                 F           C/G           Dm
+Virgil Caine is the name and I served on the Danville train Am              C/G              F           Em      Dm 'Til Stoneman's cavalry came and tore up the tracks again Am                 F           C/G           Dm
-In the winter of '65, we were hungry, just barely alive C                 F
+In the winter of '65, we were hungry, just barely alive Am                 F
 By May the tenth, Richmond had fell
 C/G           Dm              D
 It's a time I remember, oh so well